wulstbug/Klotzsche2/01_Physik/LK.11_2024_2025/Script_LK2.md

 @LIA.eval()

 <!--
-    data-xlabel=""R in Ω"
+    data-xlabel="R in Ω"
     data-ylabel="t in s"
     data-title="Leuchtdauer LED"
 -->
 | R in Ω| t in s |